domharries/foldnav.nvim/README.md

 ## Overview

-Vim's vertical navigation commands are limited, forcing users to rely on methods like manual line counting (`5j`) to reach their desired location.
-We need a way to navigate based on the buffer's semantic structure, using meaningful points of reference.
+Vim's vertical navigation commands can be limiting, and users often rely on methods like manual line counting (`5j`) to reach their desired location.
+It would be useful to have a way to navigate based on the semantic structure of a buffer, with meaningful points of reference.

 Fortunately, this problem is already solved in another area: code folding.
 Neovim's Treesitter support provides a high-quality repository